Tuesday January 17, 2006 - Adventures in Euro Appliances and Electronics

 Room Temp Boost

 Being the rugged, football watching, mechanically inclined, man’s man (hopefully you can sense the sarcasm) that I am, you’d think that after being in Cyprus for three full days I would have been able to figure out these wall heaters in our flat.
 Luckily today I think I’ve mastered punching in the navi-coordinates from the rotary gurter to keep them operating.
 Every electrical outlet on the walls throughout the apartment have little switches on them to turn on the power.
 However “pushed in = on” doesn’t apply to every one scattered throughout the apartment as some are just the opposite.
-Compound this with these circa 1985 wall heater’s roughly two hour warm up time and their confusing two dials “Automatic Input and” “Room Temp Boost.”
-Hopefully you can picture the frustrating evening switch flipping/dial turning trial and error in a chilly tile filled apartment for the first three days here.
+Compound this with these circa 1985 wall heater’s roughly two hour warm up time and their confusing two dials “Automatic Input and”

 The Switch